 Guests have the option to cancel any cleaning services for their accommodation during their stay Laundry Packed lunches Kid-friendly buffet Screens or physical barriers placed between staff and guests in appropriate areas Bar 24-hour security Use of cleaning chemicals that are effective against Coronavirus

 What Reinickendorf lacks in deeper, exciting history, it more than makes up for in an active, if somewhat relaxed nightlife.
 While it may not be as loud or wild as most, that’s its biggest strength.
 Take the Chill Out Bar, for example.
 Like its name suggests, it’s all about a relaxing night out with friends.
 Unlike most bars that tend to be dark, Chill Out is bright with a warm, fun, but relaxed atmosphere.
 This is perfect for small, quiet gatherings.
 The Mercure Airport Hotel is the perfect venue to balance out the Chill Out.
 Its accommodations might not be too rich, but it’s certainly not cheap either.
 It strikes a perfect balance in between with comfortable rooms and some of the more basic amenities.

 Address: Kurt Schumacher Damm 202

 Party in the city of Berlin

 Berlin is far from just being a deeply historic city.
 It offers a very robust and exciting nightlife for all ages.
 Begin your exploration into all Berlin has to offer.
+Find the best places to eat, and then go for drinks at the exquisite cocktail bars in Berlin.
 Those looking to party in these neighborhoods, you can’t possibly go wrong.
 After all, these are just the tip of the iceberg!
 This German capital has so much more to offer to the curious and the intrepid.